angular/protractor/docs/server-setup.md

  - `seleniumArgs` -  Array of command line options to pass to the server.
 For a full list, start the server with the `-help` flag.

+ - `seleniumUseLoopback` - Listen on 127.0.0.1 if set to true.
+If not specified or set to false, use your ip address in your current local network (e.g. 192.168.0.10).

 **Connecting to a Running Server**

 To connect to a running instance of a standalone Selenium Server, set this option: